xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 Starting IOS-XR 7.9.1, a new hw-module profile has been introduced to increase Cisco 8000 FIB scale up to 3M IPv4 and 1M IPv6 prefixes: <code>hw-module profile route scale lpm tcam-banks</code>

-This profile is only supported on Q200 ASIC.
+This profile is only supported on Q200 ASICs.
 System must be reloaded after activation:

 <div class="highlighter-rouge">
 <pre class="highlight">